 Each method has benefits and drawbacks and meets different community needs.
-Notification methods that connect directly with a community seem to be more effective.
-It is recommended that more than one method be used.
+Notification methods that connect directly with community needs, and preference seem to be more effective.
+While only one method is required, it is recommended that more than one method be used.